KeyanSong/431-2018/slides/class17/README.md

 ## The `janitor` Package

-- [The `janitor` package](https://github.com/sfirke/janitor) in R is amazing.
-[Here is an overview](http://sfirke.github.io/janitor/articles/janitor.html) and we'll start using these tools very soon.
+- [The `janitor` package](https://github.com/sfirke/janitor) in R, developed by Samuel Firke, is amazing.
+[Here is an overview](http://sfirke.github.io/janitor/articles/janitor.html) and we'll start using these tools as soon as possible.
-    - `clean_names` handles problematic variable names
+    - `clean_names()` handles problematic variable names and is something I expect you'll all get value from in your Project work.
+    - fix dates stored as serial numbers with `excel_numeric_to_date()`
     - `tabyl()` is a tidyverse-oriented replacement for `table()`.
-It counts combinations of one, two, or three variables, and then can be formatted with a suite of `adorn_*` functions to look just how you want.
+It counts combinations of one, two, or three variables, and then can be formatted with a suite of `adorn_*` functions to look just how you want, and results in a tibble that can be piped right into knitr::kable() in an R Markdown report.
+    - exploring Likert-scale factor levels with `top_levels()`
     - directionally-consistent rounding behavior with `round_half_up()`
-    - fix dates stored as serial numbers with `excel_numeric_to_date()`
-    - exploring Likert-scale factor levels with `top_levels()`

 ## Visualization of the Day: As the US Election heats up ...